 Rule #34: Be present

-When I was a kid I didn’t have much of this technology, but do remember getting our first color television when I was 9 and the distraction it was to our lives.
-We now could sit as a family and watch TV, interacting first with what we were watching and second with the people in the room.
-Watching Hogan’s Heros in color may not sound cool, but it was way cool to a 9 year old in 1969.
+When I was a kid, there was no such technology.
+I still remember getting our first color television when I was nine and the distraction it created in our lives.
+Suddenly, we could sit as a family and watch TV, interacting first with what was on the screen and only second with the people in the room.
+Watching Hogan’s Heroes in color might not sound cool today, but to a nine-year-old in 1969, it was very cool.

-The problem isn’t the technology the problem is lack of focus.
+The problem isn’t technology.
+The problem is focus.

-I enjoy riding motorcycles because it requires complete attention to the task at hand.
-You can’t text and drive ( although I’m sure some idiot has done it) , eat a quarter pounder or argue with your kids – the function of riding a motorcycle is almost hypnotic in its intensity of focus.
-1-2-3 and your focusing on the experience to the exclusion of all else, or you die.
+For me, riding a motorcycle does that.
+It requires complete concentration.
+You can’t text and drive (though I’m sure some idiot has tried), eat a quarter pounder, or argue with your kids.
+The act of riding is almost hypnotic in its intensity.
+One… two… three… you’re focusing on the experience to the exclusion of all else—or you die.

-Don’t get me wrong, I’m not burning my ipad or iphone…they are fixtures of my being and I am far too addicted to give them up completely.
+Don’t get me wrong, I’m not burning my iPad or iPhone.
+They’re fixtures of my life, and I’m far too addicted to give them up completely.
+But I’ve learned to recognize the opportunity to be “hypnotized” by real moments—entranced by the absolute attention I give to another person.

 This entry was posted in Uncategorized.
 Bookmark the permalink.